hans-lammda/hans-lammda-github.io/content/pages/about.md

 comments: false
 ---

-# Quute
+# Qoute

 > "What you do not understand you can not make secure"

-# Challenge
-If the average software product contains 100 open source projects, and each project contains 1000 files the ambition to understand is a challenge.

-# How
-## Eyeballs
-With wide adoption of open source comes many eyeballs that review the code
-## Automation
-CI/CD built not only for deployment of software, but also for creating evidence of compliance
-## Artifical intelligence
-AI depends on data quality delivered from automation
+The above statement comes with challenges.
+Lets assume
+- One Products depends on ten components
+- Components contains someone elses code ( FOSS project  )
+- Each component contains 100 Foss projects
+- Each such project contains 1000 files
+- Each file containss 1000 line of code

+I am recently assigned to lead the security supply chain on behalf of  [Cybernode.se](https://cybernode.se)

+We cannot expect one individual to understand large software project we must collaberate

+- Educate
+- Automate
+- Delegate

+Very few people actually use the source code, instead binary versioned provided by aggregators such as
+- Redhat
+- Debian
+- Suse
+- Alpine

+I contribute to open source with [Bom Resolver](https://bomresolver.io) enabling you to backtrack a binary to the project.